 Menus are usually located at the top of the page or in the left sidebar because those are the areas that readers give more “weight” to.
 Placing a menu in the right sidebar is acceptable only when you want to give more “weight” to page content rather than navigation.

 For this site, the designer was making a stylistic decision to go against the grain, stressing innovative design and emphasizing the content rather than the navigation.

 It goes without saying that menus should never be located in the middle or at the bottom of the page.
 No one looks for either content or navigation at the bottom of a site.
 If the readers ever found the menu, they would be so frustrated that even if they hadn’t immediately bounced, every other element on the site would have to be perfect to win them back.

 Sidebar components should be ordered from most to least important.
 With vertical arrangements, readers prioritize the first elements over the last.
-This is another reason why the menu should be located in a left sidebar, as that’s the first place most readers will look for main content.
+This is another reason why the menu should be located in the left sidebar, as that’s the first place most readers will look for the main content.